- Jacqueline Leyva ’16

 Mount Union allows me to work hands-on with the athletes that come into the athletic training facility.
 The faculty really focuses on staying on top of your game, and they push you to get better.

 Athletic Training Learning Objectives

-The Athletic Training Education Program (ATEP) is an academic major within the Department of Human Performance and Sport Business.
+The Athletic Training Program (ATP) is an academic major within the Department of Human Performance and Sport Business.
 It is among an elite group of programs throughout the USA that are accredited; Mount Union was recently re-accredited by the Commission on Accreditation of Athletic Training Education (CAATE), July 2010.

 Learning Goals and Program Objectives: